eloweimi/eloweimi.github.io/talks.md

 ## Research Talks ##

+  * ***Speaker Retrieval in the Wild: Challenges and Insights from BBC Large-Scale Archives***, University of Edinburgh, 2025

   * ***Speaker Retrieval in the Wild: Challenges, Effectiveness and Robustness***
     - BBC Broadcasting House, April 2024
     - University of Cambridge, March 2024